 Natural gas production trends

-Since 2008, a considerable amount of natural gas supply has come online.
-It has come online without an equivalent increase in demand.
-This is thanks to the “shale revolution.”
+Since 2008, a considerable amount of U.S. natural gas supply has come online without an equivalent increase in demand.
+This is a result of the “shale revolution.”

-The shale revolution refers to the widespread application of new technologies—like hydraulic fracturing and horizontal drilling.
-The new technologies develop areas that were previously uneconomical for drilling.
+The shale revolution usually refers to the widespread application of new technologies—like hydraulic fracturing and horizontal drilling.
+The new technologies develop geologic formations that were previously uneconomic to drill.

 The U.S. Energy Information Administration (or EIA) released its Short-Term Energy Outlook (or STEO) on September 9.
-It projects that natural gas-marketed production will grow by an annual rate of 5.3% to just over 74 billion cubic feet (or bcf) per day in 2014.
-It projects it will grow by 2.1% to just under 76 bcf per day in 2015.
+It projects a 5.3% year-over-year (or YoY) increase in total marketed natural gas production to ~74 billion cubic feet per day (or bcf/d) in 2014.
+Total marketed natural gas production in 2013 was ~70.2 bcf/d.

-The STEO also reports that significant increases are already being seen in the lower 48 states.
+The STEO reports that significant increases are already being seen in the Lower 48 states.

 Major producing regions

-According to EIA data, increasing natural gas production is driven by higher production in the Marcellus and Utica shales.
-Click the following links to learn more about the Marcellus and Utica shales.
+According to EIA data, increased natural gas production is driven by higher production in the Marcellus and Utica shales.

-The Utica Shale has also become one of the fastest-growing gas-producing regions in the U.S. Production increased from ~155 million cubic feet (or MMcf) per day in January 2012 to ~1.3 bcf per day in September 2014.
-It has experienced growth of approximately eight times in less than three years.
+The Utica Shale has also become one of the fastest-growing gas-producing regions in the U.S. Production increased from just ~155 million cubic feet per day (or MMcf/d) in January 2012 to an estimated ~1.3 bcf/d in September 2014.
+This is a growth of approximately eight times in less than three years.
+Click here to learn more about the Utica Shale.

 Excess production can put pressure on prices

-Natural gas prices can remain relatively depressed.
-Shale resource development has allowed companies to produce natural gas at lower prices.
+Natural gas prices can continue to remain relatively depressed.
+The shale resources’ development allowed companies to economically produce natural gas—even at lower prices.

-Weak prices hurt gas-producing companies’ margins.
-The companies include EQT Corp.
-(EQT), Range Resources (RRC), EOG Resources (EOG), and Chesapeake Energy (CHK).
+Weak prices hurt gas-producing companies’ margins like Range Resources (RRC), Cabot Oil and Gas (COG), Devon Energy (DVN), and Southwest Energy (SWN).
 All of these companies are components of the Energy Select Sector SPDR ETF (XLE).

-In the next part of the series, we’ll discuss the factors that could support natural gas prices in the upcoming months.
+In the next part of the series, we’ll discuss the factors that could support natural gas prices in the months to come.